jaehyunjoo/IBP_Bayesian_Sparse_Latent_Factor_Model/README.md

 The IBP-based factor model components were constructed based on [Knowles and Ghahrmani (2011)](https://www.jstor.org/stable/23024862?seq=1#page_scan_tab_contents) and its [MATLAB code](https://github.com/davidaknowles/nsfa).

-The nonparametric extension on latent factors (factor scores) for adaptating non-Gaussianity in data was coded following the specifications in [Carvalho et al. (2008)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3017385/) (utilize a Dirichlet Process Mixture Model on latent factors) but I was not sure I did the math correctly and this python code is a little slow.
+The nonparametric extension on latent factors (factor scores) for adaptating non-Gaussianity in data was coded following the specifications in [Carvalho et al. (2008)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3017385/) (utilize a Dirichlet Process Mixture Model on latent factors) but I was not sure I did the math correctly and this python code runs a little slow.
 It needs to be updated and validated.

 For example usage, run